mahirahalwani/comptia-tech-/README.md

 - Specialized Computer Systems: computers that are designed to perform specific tasks, rather than a wide range of tasks e.g., POS System, ATM, GPS, printers, joysticks, multifunction devices.<br>

 ## 2.0 - SYSTEM HARDWARE
-- Central Processing Unit (CPU) is not smart but very fast.
+- Central Processing Unit (CPU) is not smart but very fast; often referred to as the "brain of the computer".
 It only does what it is asked to do.
 Needs to give CPU a detailed instruction.
 Does not have memory, needs a separate memory piece to remember info.
 - Critical of CPU:<br>
       &emsp;- Arithmetic Operations: Basic math functions (addition, subtraction, multiplication, division) &emsp;- Logical Operations: Decision-making based on conditions